vimlet/bundl/docs/md/Get Started.md

 ### Third party modules with use

-This example show how you can add `use` to process files with external dependencies.
+This example shows how you can add `use` to process files with external dependencies.

 *Example:*